 - Personal bio

-Helpful Hint for your Bio: This bio is intended to be a BRIEF snapshot of YOU for people who may not be privy to your resume or application.
-It should be one paragraph explaining what you've done, what you're doing, and where you hope to go.
-Think of it as your written Elevator Pitch.
+Helpful hint for your bio: This bio is intended to be a BRIEF snapshot of YOU for people who may not be privy to your resume or application.
+In 4-5 sentences, tell us about professional, academic, or life experiences you feel define you as well as your short-term and long-term goals (this could include why you selected your major and what you hope to do with it).
+Think of it as your written elevator pitch.

 All awards are funded from sources outside of the Smith School, therefore, the stipulations of the awards must be followed.
 Generally, most scholarships are based upon GPA, major, credit accumulation, demonstrated leadership, residency, financial need, and other factors.